sohailf7/profhacks19/README.md

 # Testing
 1. Go to the ProfHacks repository folder.
-2. `gulp default`
-3. `npm test`
+2. `npm test`
-4. Go to localhost:3000 on your browser.
+3. Go to localhost:3000 on your browser.
-5. You should see no errors appear from the page or your terminal.
+4. You should see no errors appear from the page or your terminal.